 Your camera’s light meter works in a similar fashion.
 A 50% reduction on your meter is called a Stop of Light, or an F-Stop.

 Let’s say that your camera exposure is correct with an Aperture of f/5.6.
 If you increase your flash power until you get to f/8, that’s a 50% increase in the amount of light from your flash.

 If you move from f/5.6 to f/4, then you diminished your light power by 50%.
-If you go down two stops to f/2.8, then you have a 75% reduction of power.
-That's because the 50% reduction from f/4 to f/2.8 is only 25% of the power compared to your original f/5.6 aperture.
+If you go down two stops to f/2.8, you have a 75% power reduction.
+That’s because the 50% reduction from f/4 to f/2.8 is only 25% of the power compared to your original f/5.6 aperture.

 Flash to Subject Distance

 So where do you measure the power of the flash?

 Since light is just electromagnetic energy, it decays as it travels.
 So that closer your subject is to the light, the more power from the light source hits your subject.

 Move your flash away from the subject, and it doesn’t get as much power from the light.
 That’s why handheld light meters measure the output of a light from the subject’s position.
 The only measurement that matters is what hits your subject.

 There’s another useful fact related to Flash to Subject Distance.
 This one relates to something called the Inverse Square Law.
 Photographers get hung up on this and often make confusing statements, but let’s keep it simple.